Antinutrients: are they a health risk?

 Phytic acid is also found in the bran of cereals and in oilseeds.

 Its antinutritional properties are due to its ability to bind to positively charged ions, such as calcium and zinc, therefore reducing their absorption.
-Phytic acid also can interact with proteins, and could also decrease the absorption of starches.
+Phytic acid can also interact with proteins and could potentially decrease the absorption of starches.